aaronaddleman/aaronaddleman-academic/content/post/mkdocs-for-projects/index.md

 people to make simple notes and tables, I have to take notice of there being two groups of people and one of them is unhappy.

-The other observation(s) (that has grown over the years) goes like this:
+The other observations (that has grown over the years) goes like this:

 > * You read more code than you write.
 > * You read logs more than you read code.